Class BinaryTree<K, V, R, MK, MV, MR>

 Returns ReturnType<C>[]

-The function morris returns an array of values that are the return values of the callback function callback.
+The leaves method returns an array of values that are the result of applying the provided callback function to each leaf node in the binary tree.

 • Time Complexity: O(n) Space Complexity: O(n)